 If you prefer to stay somewhere more rural, Tintern in the Wye Valley is dog friendly, so it's a particular favourite amongst dog-owners.
 Strolling along the quiet streets of this historic village, you’ll notice that our furry friends are welcome in most places.

 Another good option for a dog-friendly stay in South Wales is in centrally located Bridgend.
-Staying here gives you easy access to Cardiff, the glorious Gower Peninsular to the west, and the Bannau Brycheiniog (Brecon Beacons) to the north.
+Staying here gives you easy access to Cardiff, the glorious Gower Peninsula to the west, and the Bannau Brycheiniog (Brecon Beacons) to the north.
 For no-travel days there are plenty of local Bridgend dog walks to enjoy.

 Is the Bannau Brycheiniog (Brecon Beacons) dog-friendly?